How to Paint Bathroom Floor Tiles

 This budget bathroom floor makeover completely changed the personality of our basement bath.
 The stenciled pattern looks like hand-laid artisan tile, but it cost a fraction of a full replacement and didn’t require a single piece of demo.

-FAQs About Painting Bathroom Floor Tiles
+FAQs How to Paint Bathroom Floor Tiles

 How long does paint last on bathroom floor tiles?

 If the tile is properly cleaned, primed, and sealed (especially in high-traffic areas), painted bathroom tile can last several years.
-Using a bonding primer and optional topcoat like polycrylic will help extend the durability.
+Using a bonding primer and an optional topcoat like polycrylic will extend the durability.

 What kind of paint should you use to paint tile floors?